-At first glance, a survey of the animal kingdom reveals substantial differences in form and function—from cnidarians to chordates and every phylum in between.
+At first glance, a survey of the animal kingdom—from cnidarians to chordates and every phylum in between—reveals substantial differences in form and function.
 Studying these differences using comparative anatomy is what taxonomy is all about.
-But how can we as teachers address animals’ similarities as sentient beings with needs and desires that are unique to them as individuals?
+But how can we as teachers address the similarities among animals as sentient beings with needs and desires that are unique to them as individuals?
 In this feature, TeachKind addresses both differences and similarities—with a compassionate twist!

-To introduce the important message that animals are alike in all the ways that matter, ask your students a few questions:
+To introduce the important message in your comparative anatomy lesson that animals are alike in all the ways that matter, ask your students a few questions:

 - How are humans different from other animals?